Fuzzy simplicial sets and their application to geometric data analysis: The merge functors

 } \prr{cor:knnMetrics}

 Now one can recognize that choosing $d_i$ as in equation \eqref{eq:localDists} and $T(a,b)=\max(a,b)$ results, by Corollary \ref{cor:specialCase} and \eqref{cor:knnMetrics}, in the distance

 If one additionally chooses $\rho_i=0$, $\sigma_i=1$ in the definition of $d_i$ in equation \eqref{eq:localDists}, then the expression \eqref{eq:IsomapDistance} is exactly the distance used in Isomap, \cite{Tenenbaum00}.
 This demonstrates the surprising connection between Isomap and UMAP mentioned in Section \ref{sec:Introduction}.
-At the same time, Proposition \ref{prop:mergeUM} with arbitrary t-conorm and the additional choices in \eqref{eq:localDists} naturally generalize Isomap and give rise to a natural combination of the ideas of both UMAP and Isomap in a unified algorithm.\\ The fact that $\te{Re}\circ \te{Sing} \simeq \te{id}$, as proven in Proposition \ref{prop:UMisInSfuz}, furthermore demonstrates the important point that performing the merge operation entirely inside of $\bo{UM}$ or $\bo{EPMet}$ does not come at a loss of information.
-Nevertheless, we show in the next section that the practical implementation details of the embedding, the final step in the paths of Diagram \eqref{diag:umapAlternative} in \ref{q4}, can strongly influence the final outcome.\\ Finally, note that there is a crucial difference between $\te{merge}_{\bo{UM}}$ and $\te{merge}_{\bo{EPMet}}$, that can ultimately be traced back to the difference of the metric of the co-equalizers in Proposition \ref{prop:coequalizerUber}.
+At the same time, Proposition \ref{prop:mergeUM} with arbitrary t-conorm and the additional choices in \eqref{eq:localDists} and \eqref{eq:localDistsUM} naturally generalize Isomap and give rise to a natural combination of the ideas of both UMAP and Isomap in a unified algorithm.

+The fact that $\te{Re}\circ \te{Sing} \simeq \te{id}$, as proven in Proposition \ref{prop:UMisInSfuz}, furthermore demonstrates the important point that performing the combination of metric spaces entirely inside of $\bo{UM}$ or $\bo{EPMet}$ does not come at a loss of information.
+Nevertheless, we show in the next section that the practical implementation details of the embedding, the final step in the paths of Diagram \eqref{diag:umapAlternative} in \ref{q4}, can strongly influence the final outcome.

+Finally, note that there is a crucial difference between $\top_{\bo{UM}}$ and $\top_{\bo{EPMet}}$, that can ultimately be traced back to the difference of the metric of the co-equalizers in Proposition \ref{prop:coequalizerUber}.
 This difference has practical consequences: If we employ $\bo{EPMet}$, then the unification of the local metric spaces does not require to make global distances consistent, whereas $\bo{UM}$ does enforce global consistency with the triangle inequality.
 From a geometric point of view, we consider $\bo{UM}$ the more natural choice, which is why we employ it subsequently in our algorithm \textbf{IsUMap}.